patternfly/patternfly-elements/docs/content/develop/step-2d.md

 If the changed attribute is `pfe-following`, the button text will update based on our conditional.
 Pretty straightforward, right?
 Now our button completely reflects the state of `pfe-following` with everything wired up.

-The UI will look like this when we activate the follow button:
+The UI will look like this when we click the follow button:

 ![demo page js attribute changed step](/demo-page-js-follow-attribute-changed-step.png)